 This strand of my life is lived out through my involvement with St Nicholas Church, Nottingham since 1979 and on the leadership team 1984-2015.
 This is an Anglican Church in the city centre, consisting of people of all ages and many backgrounds who are drawn to St Nic’s by its warm welcome, vibrant worship, good teaching and its vision to make Christian disciples.
 Sunday services range from very relaxed, contemporary worship to more formal worship with hymns and traditional liturgy.
 New people are joining the church all the time and visitors are always welcomed.
 I have had the privilege of contributing to the preaching rota, and you can hear some of my offerings here.

-There are more details are on the church website.
+There are more details on the church website.

 If you’d like to visit, the church (pictured) is on Maid Marian Way, Nottingham NG1 6AE.

-Participation in the church has given me an opportunity to explore some of the following themes:
+Participation in the church has given me an opportunity to work on a few issues and explore some fascinating areas.